LukePercy/website/_content/gettingdiceytc.md

 ---

 Now that I had a PoC.
 It was time to understand if and how I could store data, thats where [MongoDB](https://cloud.mongodb.com/) came in.
 Now it was getting tricky.
 You see, there are some limitations with [Twitch Extensions](https://dev.twitch.tv/docs/extensions), particularily what you can, and cannot do client side in the extension itself.
 Twitch hosts the client side code to iframe the application in various views, Twitch do not provide a backend.
 I needed to store various things, OAuth API tokens, viewers card collection data etc. This needed a backend.
-After, a few hours of reading, I learned alot about twitch Extension architecture, such as the EBS or "Extension Backend Service".
+After, a few hours of reading, I learned alot about Twitch Extension architecture, such as the EBS or "Extension Backend Service".
 This has to be hosted by you, the Extension developer, and Twitch provides the preferred mechanisms to connect to that EBS using JWT or [JSON Web Tokens](https://jwt.io/).

 [Heroku](https://www.heroku.com/) to the rescue!
 Wow, we live in an amazing time in the web, I haven't been this excited since Flash and ActionScript...Anywho, Heroku _is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud._ What this means, is I am able to easily set up a Node server on Heroku (for free) under the Hobyiest tier (though we are now paying for the $7 tier now that it's live), and it only took an hour to learn and deployments are simply a git commit.
 A Special thanks to my work colleque Feng, as here is where I got a bit stuck...